orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## 1 (Intercept) 20.802384
     ## 2     sexMale  1.553512

 Here we estimated the historical popularity index using the `sex` variable.
-The slope fo the categorical variable `sexMale` is 1.55, suggesting that historical figures who are men have, on average, an increase in their overall popularity index of 1.55 as long as all other variables are held constant.
+The slope for the categorical variable `sexMale` is 1.55, suggesting that historical figures who are men have, on average, an increase in their overall popularity index of 1.55 as long as all other variables are held constant.

 The linear model, based on the output, is: